vijai-veerapandian/slack-integration-with-jenkins/README.md

 ![5](./assets/5.jpg)

-1. Bot Token
+1. Setting Token Scopes

+![6](./assets/7.jpg)

-Keep the generated bot token safe for using it on the Jenkins slack credential configuration.
+2. Keep the generated bot token safe for using it on the Jenkins slack credential configuration.
 So, Jenkins can send message with slack using the bot token.

-![6](./assets/7.jpg)

-2. Setting Token Scopes

 ![7](./assets/6.jpg)